BrettHoutz/sitescript/README.md

 Sitescript is implemented as a node module.
 A node server forwards requests with arguments to a sitescript file, which is interpreted to produce HTML.

+Note: sitescript is in early development, so it does not yet do much of anything.

 --------------------------
 Copyright 2015 Brett Houtz